Your Career in Accounting: Tax or Audit?

-While both of our employees chose different specializations, their experiences bear out similar advice: don’t be afraid to ask questions, understand that you aren’t expected to know everything and as S&H, you’re given more responsibility from the beginning than you are at some other firms – a definite boost to your professional growth.
+While both of our employees chose different specializations, their experiences bear out similar advice: don’t be afraid to ask questions, understand that you aren’t expected to know everything and as Smith and Howard, you’re given more responsibility from the beginning than you are at some other firms – a definite boost to your professional growth.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR

 Subscribe to our newsletters to get inside access to timely news, trends and insights from Smith + Howard.